 Status Badges

 Status badges are small SVG images that dynamically show the current status of your monitors or heartbeats.
-They update in real-time and can be embedded anywhere that supports images, making it easy to communicate service health at a glance.
+They update in real-time and can be embedded anywhere that supports images.

 Badges are publicly accessible and don't require authentication, making them perfect for public repositories and status pages.